robertmagier/Viddo/README.md

 # Viddo

-Viddo Smart Contract and Documentation
+This is Smart Contract and Documentation for Viddo Token.
+Smart Contract is implemented using Truffle FrameWork.